mdeweerd/zha-toolkit/README.md

   event_done: zha_devices
 ```

-The above should write the CSV to the www directory, so its available as
+The above should write the CSV to the www directory, so it's available as
 'INSTANCEURL/local/devices.csv' and you could add a button to your UI for
 downloading: